 Norway has more than 70 years experience in using road toll payment as a financial instrument for building bridges, tunnels and roads.

-More information on toll roads here.
+More information on tolls here.

 Information about roads, distances, driving conditions